facebook/dotslash/website/docs/dotslash-file.md

 the entries in the temporary folder read-only before it is moved to its final location in the cache.

-## Preserve arg0
+## Forward arg0

-There is an optional `preserve_arg0` field on the root object in a Dotslash file that specifies what is passed as the zeroth argument (`argv[0]`) to the underlying process.
+There is an optional `forward_arg0` field on the root object in a Dotslash file that specifies what is passed as the zeroth argument (`argv[0]`) to the underlying process.
 The options are:

-- `"preserve_arg0": true` - This forwards the zeroth argument of the outer invocation of `dotslash`.
+- `"forward_arg0": true` - This forwards the zeroth argument of the outer invocation of `dotslash`.
 This can be useful for executables that will use the zeroth argument to modify their behavior or behave as different commands, such as `clang` or GNU coreutils.
 This is the default.
-- `"preserve_arg0": false` - This passes the path to the executable in the dotslash cache as the zeroth argument.
+- `"forward_arg0": false` - This passes the path to the executable in the Dotslash cache as the zeroth argument.
 This can be useful for executables that will use `argv[0]` to locate the path of related files in the same archive, or parse trailing data attached to the executable file.